nicolai86/scaleway-terraform-demo/README.md

 }
 ```

-Since we'll be using terraform with `remote-exec` we have to request a public IP via `dynamic_ip_required = true`.
-To accomodate the bundled installation scripts we'll packaged the entire setup into one terraform module called `consul`.
+Since I use terraform with remote-exec, I have to request a public IP via `dynamic_ip_required = true`.
+To accommodate the bundled installation scripts, I packaged the entire setup into one terraform module called `consul`.

-Also note the use of the `connection` attribute to instruct terraform to use our jump host to
-connect to any consul instance.
+Note that I use the `connection` attribute to instruct terraform to use the jump host I created previously to connect to any consul instance.

 Now, lets use our new consul module: